har200105/Yorker/README.md

 An MVP for a cricket fantasy app, made to understand how fantasy cricket apps could have been made, scaled, and used.
 This app is made using Flutter, and the backend is in TypeScript + Node.js, Express with Redis for caching, and RabbitMQ for offloading async tasks.
 The database used for this app is Postgres, and the ORM is Sequelize.

+You can login with any username and password of 6 digits , no need to signup or create account:

+For example:

+username - akipiD
+password - 123456

 Just a try effort, adding more features and improving it :)

 You can use the Android App at: [Download APK](https://drive.google.com/file/d/18ThPfU96DCsunslg69O-iNO2-D6xAsFI/view?usp=sharing)